fedecaselli/Bug-Tracker/README.md

 }
 ```

+**Matching Logic**:
+- Keywords use word boundary matching (e.g., "bug" matches "bug" but not "debugging")
+- Matching is case-insensitive
+- All matching categories are suggested as tags for the issue

 ### Smart Assignee Assignment

-Assignee suggestions are based on:
-- Tag expertise (success rate with specific tags)
+The system intelligently suggests the best team member to handle an issue by analyzing:
+- **Tag Expertise**: Success rate with specific tags (calculated as the number of closed issues tagged with that category for each assignee)
-- Current workload (number of open issues)
+- **Current Workload**: Number of open issues currently assigned to each team member

-Assignment logic only applies to:
-- Status: "open" (unresolved issues)
+**Assignment Strategy**:
+- Prioritizes assignees with highest success rate for the issue's tags
+- Among candidates with similar expertise, selects the person with the lowest workload
-- Priority: "high" (critical issues need immediate attention by best experts)
+- Only applies to high-priority, open-status issues (critical issues need immediate attention from best experts)

+**Access via API**: `POST /issues/{id}/auto-assign` to automatically assign based on the algorithm

 ## Database Schema

 The system defaults to SQLite locally and runs against Postgres in CI/production.

-Main entities:
+**Main Entities**:

-- **Projects**: Container for organizing issues (unique name)
+- **Projects**: Container for organizing issues (unique name, 1-200 characters)
 - **Issues**: Core tracking entity with title, description, log, summary, status, priority, assignee; belongs to a project
-- **Tags**: Many-to-many labels for issues
+- **Tags**: Many-to-many labels for issues (1-100 characters per tag name)
 - **Issue-Tag Association**: Junction table for flexible tagging

+**Field Constraints**:
+- Project names: 1-200 characters (required, unique, indexed)
+- Tag names: 1-100 characters (required, unique, indexed)
+- Issue titles: 1-100 characters (required)
+- Issue status: `open`, `in_progress`, or `closed`
+- Issue priority: `low`, `medium`, or `high`

+**Performance Indexes**:
+- Composite index on `(issues.status, issues.priority)` - optimizes filtered issue queries
+- Composite index on `(issues.assignee, issues.status)` - optimizes workload calculations
+- Individual indexes on `assignee`, `created_at`, `priority`, `project_id`, and `status`

+**Database Migrations**:
+The application uses Alembic for schema versioning.
+Migration files are stored in the `migrations/versions/` directory.
+The most recent migration is applied automatically when the application starts (see `docker-compose.yml` and `Dockerfile`).
+To manually check or modify migrations, use the Alembic commands in the [Common Commands](#common-commands) section.

 ## API Endpoints